Russia Ready For Dialogue With Ukraine: Kremlin

-(MENAFN- Nam News Network) MOSCOW, Apr 13 (NNN-TASS) – Russian President, Vladimir Putin, confirmed his readiness for dialogue with Ukraine, and that, an aborted 2022 peace deal could serve as the basis for resuming negotiation, Kremlin Spokesperson, Dmitry Peskov, said yesterday.
+(MENAFN- IANS) Moscow, April 13 (IANS) Russian President Vladimir Putin has confirmed his readiness for dialogue with Ukraine, and that an aborted 2022 peace deal could serve as the basis for resuming the negotiation, Kremlin Spokesperson Dmitry Peskov said.

-Peskov said, the“Istanbul agreements,” a draft peace pact reached in Mar, 2022, between Russia and Ukraine, could serve as the basis for resuming talks, despite that, there have been many changes since then.
+Peskov on Friday added that the "Istanbul agreements," a draft peace pact reached in March 2022 between Russia and Ukraine, could serve as the basis for resuming talks, despite that there have been many changes since then, Xinhua news agency reported.

-He said, the Kremlin does not feel the Ukrainian side is ready for negotiations with Russia.– NNN-TASS
+He said the Kremlin does not feel the Ukrainian side is ready for negotiations with Russia.

 Legal Disclaimer: